-Water Resources is a department within the City of Greensboro local government, and is responsible for the operation and maintenance of the City's drinking water system.
+Water Resources is a local government department within the City of Greensboro.
+The department is responsible for the operation and maintenance of the City's drinking water system.

 Greensboro City Council meetings are held at 5:30 pm on the first and third Tuesday of each month in the Melvin Municipal Office Building at 300 West Washington Street.